-For the financial year ended 30 June 2019, the CEO and CFO has provided the Board with the required declarations.
+For the financial year ended 30 June 2020, Mr Xiaojing Wang, acting as the CEO and CFO has provided the Board with the required declarations.

 Recommendation 4.3: A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.